PowerShellCrack/PSIntuneCertificateManager/README.md

 - **Exclude** - Specify what certs to exclude.
 String can include regex pipe for multiple (eg. RootCA1|RootCA2)
 - **JustAssignments** - NOT READY.
 Switch.
 Only removes assignment from target
 - **All** - Switch.
 Removes all certificates based on platform

+## Additional options:

+ - the **-WhatIf** command is supported and allows for testing prior to import or removal.
+ - the **-Verbose** is also supported and will output additional details...however the output may not be cleanly displayed.

 # Notes/Issues